albfor/CI/exercise-1/README.md

 make NUM=3
 ```

-Will compile and run fizzbuzz with NUM as the entered number.
+Will compile and run fizzbuzz with 3 as the user entered number.

 ```shell
 make check